Rapperswil-Jona–Technikum: Description

-Multiple palisades and a clear visible settlement structure, located on a former island in the Obersee, characterise the Early Bronze Age site dated in the 17th century BC.
-It points to the same period as the early footbridges across the Seedamm between Rapperswil and Hurden-Rosshorn.
+Multiple palisades and a clear visible settlement structure characterise the Early Bronze Age site dated in the 17th century BC.
+It points to the same period as the early footbridges between Rapperswil and Hurden-Rosshorn.
 The settlement was certainly of great importance as the centre of the region, and it may even have played a role in controlling this important transport route.

 Finds

 The finds include ceramic and dress pins, daggers, arrowheads, and fish hooks made of bronze, which were probably thrown as offerings into the lake.
 The individual finds are varied, including pottery shards, an almost completely preserved decorated ceramic vessel, a stone and a bronze ax and a piece of a gold wire; a rare golden object yet discovered from the Bronze Age in Switzerland.
 As remarkable is a mold made of soapstone for razor of the so-called alpine type.
 Such blades have been found in the Alpine region, where the soapstone comes from, so the settlement probably served as a hub for the trade with the Alpine passes.